-COVID-19 has changed the way we work now and into the future, the Remote worker is here to stay.
+COVID-19 has changed the way we work now and into the future, remote working is here to stay.
 What does this mean for businesses from a technology viewpoint?

 The key question for a business is how to use technology effectively to ensure that their business has a productive workforce with minimal disruption from technology blips.